Updated on May 3, 2020.

 Oregon Medical Marijuana Facts

-- Continued growth is expected in Oregon’s use of medical marijuana, as facts indicate there were more than 15,000 new applications for marijuana cards from January, 2016 to October, 2016.
+- Continued growth is expected in Oregon’s use of medical marijuana, as facts indicate there were more than 15,000 new applications for marijuana cards from January 2016 to October 2016 (the latest date for which this information is available).

 - In the same period of time, there were more than 37,000 applications for renewal.